SHASWAT2000-loves-logic/Form-Validator/README.md

 **Frameworks used** - No CSS framework, used Vanilla JavaScript

 **Website description** - There are 4 input fields- username, email, password and confirm password and depending on user input, either error or success messages will be displayed.
-There are 3 separate messages for - no input, invalid input, valid input
+There are 3 separate messages for - no input, invalid input and a valid input

 **Rules for valid input** -
 a. username- must be between 3 and 15 characters

 b. email - checked using regular expression

 c. password- must be between 6 and 25 characters

 d. password2 - password and password2 must match to confirm password